marcornett/100-days-of-code/log.md

 **Today's Progress**: Picking up studies with Ruby.
 Also, studied PostgreSQL.
 Making databases and tables, modifying information.

 **Thoughts:** Ruby is still feeling similar to Python.
 So far the only difference is a little in the syntax of if else statements.
 Also this use of an unless operator.

+### Day 31: December 10, 2020

+**Today's Progress**: Working with Haslib in Python to generate and validate keys.

+**Thoughts:** Seems a little familiar to NPM package I used before so I understand the concept.
+Just need to figure out I will handle it in Python.